kumar-harin/tic_tac_toe_AI/README.md

 There are 3 types of configurations in the game:

-  1. You vs AI
+  1. You vs AI (type "1" for this)

-  2. You vs normal computer without AI
+  2. You vs normal computer without AI (type "2" for this)

-  3. AI vs AI
+  3. AI vs AI (type "3" for this)